 After paying homage at these holy shrines, we came back to the Mall Road at Manali.
 Located near to Mall Road, Van Vihar is a beautiful park covered with towering green deodar trees and Beas River flowing alongside.
 Few scenes from the movie ‘Yeh Jawaani Hai Deewani’ were shot here at Van Vihar.
 Click some candid pictures and enjoy a leisure time amidst woods.

 In the evening, explore the local shops at Mall Road.
-There are various authentic Tibetan food corners where you can relish upon hot mutton and veg momos, chilli garlic noodles and tasty chicken soup to complement the lovely weather.
+There are various authentic Tibetan food corners where you can relish on hot mutton and veg momos, chilli garlic noodles and tasty chicken soup to complement the lovely weather.
 The Mall Road is flooded with best options to eat and purchase cool items.
 There are numerous bakery shops where we tried out chocolate pastries.
 You will be fascinated by the amazing artwork on keychains, artificial jewelry and Tibetan handicrafts.
 I bought a nice wall hanging face of Lord Buddha for my home, signifying peace and spirituality.
 Later on we went back to our hotel for dinner and overnight rest.

 Rohtang La – An Unforgettable Journey!